Home

 Adpositions in interaction with nominal structure

 One area of my work is concerned with the way adpositions morphologically/syntactically interact with lower parts of nominal structure - in particular determiners.
 This is related to questions whether linear adjacency should or should not play a role in theories of morphosyntax and specifically contextually conditioned allomorphy.
-I have looked at relevant phenomena in the Basque “adverbial case system”.
-More recently, I have argued that allomorphy effects of prepositions in Standard Modern Greek and Greko suggest sensitivity to linear adjacency with a definite article.
+I have investigated relevant phenomena in the Basque “adverbial case system” and more recently, I have argued that allomorphy effects of prepositions in Standard Modern Greek and Greko (Calabrian Greek) require sensitivity to linear adjacency with a definite article (i.e. language needs to be able access linear information at some point of the derivation).

 In Yiddish, some prepositions display forms that are contractions with certain definite articles and in some cases prepositional phrases with a definite referent may lack a definite article altogether.
 In collaborative work with Isaac L. Bleaman, we are investigating the distribution of these phenomena in a corpus of Yiddish stories.
 A central research question is whether the Yiddish data can be related to theoretical proposals concerning the distribution of preposition-article contractions in German (e.g. im ‘in.the’).

-Together with Alain N. Hien (Tohoku University, Sendai, Japan) I am investigating aspects of the syntactic variation in the marker a found in several Mabia/Gur languages.
-We are focusing on Dagara, Mòoré and Koromfe for now.
-In a second phase, we also plan to provide a discussion of the semantic contribution of this marker in Dagara.
+Together with Alain N. Hien (Tohoku University, Sendai, Japan) I am investigating aspects of the syntactic variation in the marker a found before nouns in several Mabia/Gur languages.
+We are focusing on Dagara, Mooré and Koromfe (for now) and observe that a is either used as a general determiner/“definite” article (Dagara), a proprial article (Mooré) or a kind of nominal expletive required by nouns if a noun-phrase-initial slot is not otherwise occupied (Koromfe).
+These apparently rather disparate uses may be connected by different grammaticalisation patterns based on a previous person-related (pronoun-like?) category.
+In a second phase, we also plan to provide a more detailed investigation of the semantic contribution of the “definite” marker in Dagara.

 Nominal person